Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Optimal Mean Estimation with Graph Filters

 Matrix $\bbPsi \in \mbC^{N \times L}$ is a Vandermonde matrix that acts as the linear transformation that computes the $N$ frequency coefficients $\tbh \in \mbC^{N}$ of the graph filter from the filter taps given in $\bbh \in \reals^{L}$.
 Observe that, unlike temporal signals and filters, the GFT of graph signals and graph filters are computed differently.
 The former depending on the eigenvectors of the graph shift operator, whereas the latter depends only on the eigenvalues.
 By denoting $\circ$ as the elementwise (Hadamard) product of two vectors, we can then obtain the frequency coefficients of the output signal directly from the frequency coefficients of the filter and the signal as follows

 Note that \eqref{eqn_convtheorem} is analogous to the convolution theorem for temporal signals \cite[Sec.~2.9.6]{oppenheimschafer10}.
-Graph filters are useful in shaping graph signals and its frequency coefficients by means of local linear operations only.
+Graph filters are useful in shaping graph signals and their frequency coefficients by means of local linear operations only.

 As shown in Lemma~\ref{l_nonconvergent} the effect of the graph frequencies $q_{n}$ on $\hbmu_{N}$ determine its convergence.
 Therefore, by carefully designing filter taps $\{h_{\ell}\}_{\ell=0}^{L-1}$ we can obtain a desired graph signal with specific frequency characteristics that can aid in the convergence of the estimator.
 More precisely, we propose an optimal design of a LSI graph filter that can be applied to the single realization of the graph signal that, not only improves the performance (by minimizing the mean squared error and the volume of the ellipsoid error) but that is also shown to converge for any graph, see Theorems~\ref{thm_optimal_MSE} and \ref{thm_optimal_logdet}.
 First, we need to restrict the possible filter taps to yield an unbiased estimator.